Suliman recognized for Exceptional Moments in Teaching

-Dr. Alawia Suliman, a staff physician in the Department of Pediatrics at Penn State Children’s Hospital, is featured for July in the “Exceptional Moments in Teaching” program.
+Dr. Alawia Suliman, a staff physician in the Department of Pediatrics at Penn State Health Children’s Hospital, is featured for July in the “Exceptional Moments in Teaching” program.

 “I think the number one thing I appreciate about Dr. Suliman is her constant support,” wrote a current student.
 “She always strives to make us better student physicians.
 She is not afraid to point out what we are doing wrong and correct accordingly.
 Dr. Suliman strives to create an exceptional educational experience for her advisees, while getting to know her patients on a more personal level.
 She fosters our development in education and careers and is the one person I can rely on to consistently care about my experiences and learning in medical school.”